Standing for Human Rights - the Black Sash, 1955-2014

 In 1964, Nelson Mandela and other leaders of Umkhonto we Sizwe were sentenced to life imprisonment.
 Within the same year, the first East London Black Sash Advice Office was established.
-A year later in 1965, security police raid the Athlone Advice Office.
+A year later in 1965, security police raided the Athlone Advice Office in Cape Town.

 As the force of Apartheid strengthened in 1970, so did the determination of the Black Sash to end it.
 The members’ protested vigorously against the Bantu Homelands Citizenship Act, which stripped African people of their South African citizenship.

 Resistance inevitably brought greater repression and many of the Sash women themselves were arrested, taken into detention, kept under surveillance and harassed during the traumatic 70s and 80s in South Africa.
 The Black Sash members used their protection and advantage afforded to their race in order to speak out against wrongdoings.

 Between 1960 and 1980, there were over two million pass law convictions.
 Open-air meetings were eventually prohibited so Black Sash members had to picket and protest individually.
 In 1985, the Black Sash Advice Office Trust was established to raise funds to support the work of the organisation.